Cardinal George Pell Can Win Appeal Against Convictions Of Sexually Assaulting Choirboys

 — Ahron Young (@AhronYoung) February 27, 2019

-Chief Judge Peter Kidd made it clear that his remarks had been inappropriate, and on Thursday, Richter was forced to apologize for his choice of words following what he said was a “sleepless night reflecting,” according to the Guardian.
+Chief Judge Peter Kidd made it clear that his remarks had been inappropriate, and on Thursday, Richter was forced to apologize for his choice of words following what he said was a “sleepless night reflecting,” according to The Guardian.